 By increasing an understanding of how to provide healthy development opportunities to parents, public and professionals, our goal is to improve the health and development of our youngest children.

 Since our 1994 inception we have created authentic relationships with people and organizations that have enabled us to create programs that are requested.
 Workshops, presentations, family programming, partner-led newsletters and a resource guide are examples of our programs that make a difference and improve the lives of our families and communities.

-Jo works in partnership with other local programs to facilitate our Family Programs, which include Parent-Child Mother Goose, Mothering Your Baby - the 1st Year, Nobody's Perfect and Handle with Care, and Infant Massage.
+Jo works in partnership with other local programs to facilitate our Family Programs, which include Parent-Child Mother Goose, Mothering Your Baby - the 1st Year, the Nobody's Perfect Parenting Program, Handle with Care, and Infant Massage.
 She also trains and supports teachers and facilitators in several of these programs.

-The voice of community is coordinated in the name of Partners for Children by a passionate advocate and early child development professional.
+The voice of community is moved to action, coordinated in the name of Partners for Children by passionate early child development professionals.

 Our philosophy is that real, hard-wired change comes from the grass-roots; the voiced needs of the people driving what we do.
-Programs we offer and develop are community driven and discovered through regular conversations, which is why our relationships with individuals, organizations and governments are so important.
+Programs we offer and develop are community driven and discovered through person to person conversations, which is why our relationships with individuals, organizations and governments are so important.

 To make learning and training opportunities for healthy early child development accessible to all Yukoners.
-We aim to improve outcomes so that all chidren can succeed.
+We aim to improve outcomes so that all children can succeed in life.

 Partners for Children would not be possible without the support of our funders and our program partners.